olivermaerz/wordpress-dev-server/README.md

 Once the setup is complete you will be able to access the dev server at http://localhost:8080

-The MySQL data is stored in the `mysql_data` sub folder and WordPress in the `wordpress` sub folder.

-Make sure you have Docker installed and running on your computer ([Docker Installation Instructions](https://docs.docker.com/engine/install/)) and then run  `./bin/install.sh` script.
+Please make sure you have Docker installed and running on your computer ([Docker Installation Instructions](https://docs.docker.com/engine/install/)) and then run  `./bin/install.sh` script.

 To stop the development server run: `./bin/stop`